A note on the $(\infty,n)$-category of cobordisms: Symmetric monoidal structures

 with a monoidal structure and that $X^{(1)}$ is a {\em delooping} of $X$. \end{defn}

-\begin{rem} Without the completeness condition, we could define a monoidal $n$-fold Segal space to be an $(n+1)$-fold Segal space $X^{(1)}$ which is pointed.
-Then $L( X^{(1)}, *) = \Hom_{X^{(1)}}(*,*)$ is independent of the choice of point $*\in X_{0,\ldots,0}$ and we can say that this endows the $n$-fold Segal space $X = L( X^{(1)} ) = L( X^{(1)}, *)$ with a monoidal structure.
-However, a complete Segal space will not have a contractible space as $X_{0,\ldots,0}$ (unless it is trivial).
-Thus, we need to introduce a model for $(\infty,n+k)$-categories which can have a point as the set of objects, 1-morphisms, et cetera, which motivates our use of hybrid Segal spaces. \end{rem}
+\begin{rem} Without the completeness condition, we could define a monoidal $n$-fold Segal space to be an $(n+1)$-fold Segal space $X^{(1)}$ which is connected.
+Then $\myloop{ X^{(1)} }{*} = \Hom_{X^{(1)}}(*,*)$ is independent of the choice of point $*\in X_{0,\ldots,0}$ and we can say that this endows the $n$-fold Segal space $X = \myloopnop{X^{(1)} } = \myloop{ X^{(1)} }{ * }$ with a monoidal structure.
+However, for a complete Segal space $X$, the space $X_{0,\ldots,0}$ will not be contractible (unless it is trivial).
+Thus, we need a model for $(\infty,n+k)$-categories which can have a point as the set of objects, 1-morphisms, et cetera.
+This motivates our use of hybrid Segal spaces. \end{rem}